Administrative and Program Internship

 - Education: High School graduate or higher

 Please submit your resume, a one-page letter of interest, and a writing sample (no longer than 3 pages, can be a partial sample of a longer piece).
 Submit your materials to [email protected] with “Fall 2018 Internship” in the subject line.
-The deadline is July 14, 2018 and interviews will be July 24 and 25, 2018.
+The deadline is August 30, 2018 with a start date of September 17, 2018.
 No phone calls.
 No late submissions.